Downton Abbey (film): Development

-The original television series, Downton Abbey, ended in 2015, after 52 episodes with its final episode set at New Year's Eve, 1925.
-In April 2016, it was revealed that a film adaptation was being considered, with Julian Fellowes working on an outline plot.
+The original television series, Downton Abbey, ended in 2015 after 52 episodes with its final episode set on New Year's Eve, 1925.
+In April 2016, a film adaptation was reportedly being considered, with Julian Fellowes working on an outline plot.
 A script was distributed to original cast members early in 2017.

-On 13 July 2018, the producers confirmed that a feature-length film would be made, with production commencing mid-2018.
+On 13 July 2018, the producers confirmed that a feature-length film would be made with production commencing mid-2018.
 The script was written by Fellowes.
 The producers are Gareth Neame, Liz Trubridge and Fellowes.
 The film is distributed by Focus Features and Universal Pictures International.
-In late August 2018, it was reported that Brian Percival had stepped down as director and Michael Engler took on this job.
+In late August 2018, it was reported that Brian Percival had stepped down as director and Michael Engler took on the job.
 Percival, in addition to Nigel Marchant, would be an executive producer.

-The plot of the film is based on an actual trip by the British royals to Wentworth Woodhouse in 1912 in order to demonstrate the importance of the monarchy.
+The plot of the film is based on an actual trip by the British royals to Wentworth Woodhouse in South Yorkshire in 1912 to demonstrate the importance of the monarchy.
 The estate itself was used as part of the shooting locations because of the story's link to that history.

 Casting

-Original cast members including Hugh Bonneville, Elizabeth McGovern, Michelle Dockery, Laura Carmichael and Maggie Smith, were confirmed to return as their characters from the series, with Joanne Froggatt confirming her involvement in a separate announcement.
-Lily James, who played Lady Rose MacClare, stated she would not be reprising her role for the film, as did Ed Speleers who played footman Jimmy Kent.
+Original cast members, including Hugh Bonneville, Elizabeth McGovern, Michelle Dockery, Laura Carmichael and Maggie Smith, were confirmed to return from the series, with Joanne Froggatt confirming her involvement in a separate announcement.
+Lily James, who played Lady Rose MacClare, stated she would not be reprising her role for the film, as did Ed Speleers, who played footman Jimmy Kent.

 An August 2018 announcement indicated that newcomers Imelda Staunton, Geraldine James, Tuppence Middleton, Simon Jones, David Haig, Kate Phillips and Stephen Campbell Moore would be among the cast of the film.
 The producers told the news media that Simon Jones and Geraldine James play the King and Queen, respectively (although not shown in the trailer), while David Haig appears as the King's butler.

-In September 2018, it was confirmed that Matthew Goode, who played Lady Mary's husband Henry Talbot in the final series, appears only briefly due to other commitments, while Jim Carter, Brendan Coyle, Kevin Doyle, Harry Hadden-Paton, Rob James-Collier, Allen Leech, Phyllis Logan, Sophie McShera, Lesley Nicol and Penelope Wilton were confirmed to be reprising their respective roles, with Max Brown joining in a new, undisclosed role.
+In September 2018, it was confirmed that Matthew Goode, Lady Mary's husband Henry Talbot in the final series, would appear only briefly due to other commitments, while Jim Carter, Brendan Coyle, Kevin Doyle, Harry Hadden-Paton, Rob James-Collier, Allen Leech, Phyllis Logan, Sophie McShera, Lesley Nicol and Penelope Wilton were confirmed to be reprising their roles, with Max Brown joining in a new, undisclosed role.